What is the enemy of progress? Where does the enemy reside? Is this enemy something hiding within or it somewhere outside lurking in the shadows?

 Solutions to Overcome the Enemy of Progress

 Can you relate to any of the categories above?
 Are unrealistic goals the real enemy of progress?
 Is the Enemy of Progress unrealistic goals which exist in the cultural narrative?
 Are our efforts to reach unattainable goals benefiting someone else?
 If so, what do we do about it?

 Above all, it’s essential to identify the sources of cultural programming.
 Make a list of the sources and the time spent.
 Putting it in writing will help you see the level exposure.

 Here’s an example of identifying these sources.
 Let’s say you work for a corporation.
 In most cases, companies have policies which govern specific guidelines of behavior.
 This means people need to monitor their behavior and conform to these standards.
 It’s like acting in a play all day.
 This is the essence of behavior modification.
 So, working 50 or 60 a week is a huge level of programming.
 Then, if you watch TV for 3 hours a night, that’s around 80 hours of cultural programming.
 This isn’t uncommon.
 It becomes invisible because you are exposing yourself continually.
 As such, it becomes a habit.
 You don’t see the programming that is going on.

 Here is a list of the main sources of cultural programming:

 - Corporate and school environments

-- Western Organized Religion
+- Western Organized Religion and the God concept

 - TV programming especially news and religious programming Religion requiring weekly meetings